fangq/jsubjson/README.md

 This library implements [Universal Binary JSON] Draft 12 encoder/decoder in JavaScript.

-> ⚠ Please note, this package is in early alpha stage.
-Encoding and decoding working as far
+> ⚠ Encoding and decoding working as far as I know.
-> as I know.
-If you encounter an bug, please [create an issue].
+> If you encounter an bug, please [create an issue].

 [Universal Binary JSON]: http://ubjson.org/
 [create an issue]: https://bitbucket.org/shelacek/ubjson/issues